OwlCaribou/swurApp/README.md

   - python3 and git

 ## Installation
 - (Recommended) Tag series you don't want to track with the "`ignore`" tag.
-Use this for series that air early, or for series that you don't want to grab all aired episodes.
+Use this for series that air early, or series that you don't want to grab all aired episodes for.
 - Get an API key from Sonarr:
     - Click "Settings" on the left menu
     - Click "General" on the left menu bar
     - Scroll to "API Key" and copy that value for the `--api-key` parameter
-- Pick one of the follow installation methods:
+- Pick one of the follow installation methods from below:

 ### Docker
 ```